CUBRID/cubrid-manual/en/admin/systemtap.rst

         $ sudo yum remove systemtap-devel
         $ sudo yum remove systemtap

-3. Installl the RPM distributed package of SystemTap 2.2 or higher.
+3. Install the RPM distributed package of SystemTap 2.2 or higher.
 You can find the RPM distributed package in http://rpmfind.net/linux/rpm2html/.

     ::